jerome-leroux/Tool-DependencyDiscoverer/README.md

 <!--
 	Markdown
 	Copyright 2016 IS2T.
 All rights reserved.
-	Use of this source code is governed by a BSD-style license that can be found at http://www.is2t.com/open-source-bsd-license/.
+	IS2T PROPRIETARY.
+Use is subject to license terms.
 -->
 # Overview
 This project is a tool to discover the missing dependencies of libraries to be run on MicroEJ OS.